Bitcoin Gold (BTG) price prediction 2020

 - Bitcoin (BTC).
-The original and the best-known cryptocurrency, bitcoin is also the largest crypto in terms of market capitalization.
+The original and the best-known cryptocurrency, bitcoin is also the largest crypto in terms of market capitalisation.
 As BTG is a hard fork of BTC, it will always be compared to the original.

 - Bitcoin Cash (BCH).
 Forked from bitcoin a few months prior to the creation of Bitcoin Gold, Bitcoin Cash aims to solve bitcoin’s scalability problems by offering faster and cheaper transactions.

 - Ethereum (ETH).
 Another anti-ASIC cryptocurrency, Ethereum will compete with Bitcoin Gold for mining power.
 It’s also the second-largest cryptocurrency by market cap.

 - Vertcoin (VTC).
 Another coin designed to resist mining centralisation, Vertcoin was created in 2014.

 Beyond 2020: What does the future hold for Bitcoin Gold?